mautic/mautic-documentation/pages/28.Marketplace/default.en.md

 ### Planned features

 The Marketplace is lacking some important features.
-In the text above there are mentions of several planned features in cursiva.
-Most of the features are waiting for Mautic 4 release and it's main features (Composer v2 support, new directory structure) and therefore can be developed when all these features will come together.
+In the text above there are mentions of several planned features.
+Most of the features are waiting for the Mautic 4 release and its main features (Composer v2 support, new directory structure) and therefore can be developed when all these features come together.

 - Mautic version compatibility check.
 The Marketplace should tell you whether a plugin is compatible with your Mautic installation.
 - Installation via CLI and UI.